heroku-reference-apps/github-self-hosted-runner-for-github-actions/README.md

 ## Heroku-hosted runner for GitHub Actions

-This project defines a `Dockerfile` to run a custom Heroku-hosted runner for Github Actions (see also [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners)).
+This project defines a `Dockerfile`/`CNB` to build and run a custom Heroku-hosted runner for Github Actions (see also [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners)).

-The runner is hosted on [Heroku as a docker image](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml) via `heroku.yml`.
+The runner is hosted on Heroku as a [docker image](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml) via `heroku.yml` or [OCI image](https://devcenter.heroku.com/articles/buildpacks#cloud-native-buildpacks) via `project.toml`.

 ## How it works